It is a way of painting

 Preparation of meals

-The cuisine is vegetarian.
-The food is organic and possibly grown and harvested directly from the vegetable garden.
+What’s more, the cuisine is vegetarian and the food is organic and possibly grown and harvested directly from the vegetable garden.
 Spices such as turmeric , curry, pepper, chili and aromatic herbs for example sage, rosemary, basil are chosen according to their healing and energizing qualities.

 It is essential that, during the workshops, the menu is balanced and provides the nutritional input necessary for the proper functioning of the body.
 The practice requires great concentration and energy, so the food should be light but nutritious.